Jokela school shooting: Massacre

 At 11:54, Kalmi left the school with the education welfare officer and stopped between the building and a nearby pond to talk on the telephone.
 The education welfare officer went on ahead to the car park to guide rescue vehicles into the area.
 Auvinen, cursing, emerged from the school and encountered Kalmi, who tried to convince him to surrender.
 At 11:57, he shot her seven times in view of a group of students in the schoolyard, fatally wounding her.

 Auvinen reentered the school, went back to the first floor, and began walking around, knocking on classroom doors.
 He then managed to enter an occupied comprehensive-school classroom.
 Inside, he shouted orders at some of the students, proclaimed a revolution, and urged the students to destroy school property.
 Despite firing two shots at a television set and a window, Auvinen left the classroom without shooting anyone.

 A few minutes later, Auvinen spotted the first responding police officers and paramedics converging at the area of the inner court.
 He fired a shot at them through a window, but the bullet failed to penetrate the glass.
 At 12:03, Auvinen took another position near the main entrance and fired two more shots at police officers who tried to approach and negotiate with him.
 No officers were hit.
-Soon afterward, he walked into the lavatory next to the canteen and threw his jacket and bag on the floor.
-After that Auvinen shot himself in the head, ending the shooting at 12:04.
-Auvinen was found and taken to the Töölö campus of Helsinki University Central Hospital at 14:45, where he died at 22:15 from the gunshot wound.
+Soon afterwards, he walked into the lavatory next to the canteen and threw his jacket and bag on the floor.
+After that Auvinen walked into a restroom and shot himself in the head, ending the shooting at 12:04.
+Police found Auvinen laying on the floor of the bathroom and he was taken to the Töölö campus of Helsinki University Central Hospital at 14:45, where he died at 22:15 from the gunshot wound.
 The victims all sustained multiple injuries to the upper body and head.